Duncraig railway station: History

 The station was built as a private station for Duncraig Castle by the Kyle of Lochalsh Extension (Highland Railway), opening on 2 November 1897.

 It became a public station in 1949.
 As a result of the Beeching cuts, Duncraig was closed between 7 December 1964 and 5 January 1976; it was reopened after local train drivers refused to acknowledge the station's closure for the intervening 11 years.
 One of the drivers is quoted as saying:"We thought that if the English wanted to close a railway station they should pick on Euston or King's Cross"The station is a Category B listed building.

 Facilities

 View down onto the platform, looking southwest.
 Note the unique octagonal waiting room just outside the platform.

-The only facilities at the station are a small waiting room, a bench and a help point.
+The only facilities at the station are a unique octagonal waiting room, a bench and a help point.
 The station, however, has step-free access.
 As there are no facilities to purchase tickets, passengers must buy one in advance, or from the guard on the train.